3ls3if/University-Notes/CEH-Notes.md

 An ad hoc network is a temporary type of Local A  rea Network (LAN).
 If you set up an ad hoc network permanently, it becomes a LAN.

+## Banner Grabbing

+Banner grabbing is a technique used to gain information about a computer system on a network and the services running on its open ports.
+Administrators can use this to take inventory of the systems and services on their network.